Purdue-CS193/homework-0-shreyjain-cs/index.md

 ## Things I Like About CS:193

-- My lecturer is Thiru and he's pretty cool
+- My lecturer is pretty cool and chill
-- A fairly easy, fun and useful class
+- It's a fairly easy, fun and useful class